JakubPrzystasz/MicrOS-DevTools/README.md

 ```
 If you followed the previous instructions the last line should look like this:
 ```
-./configure.sh -w ./ -q "C:\Program Files\qemu\qemu-system-i386.exe" --wsl
+$ ./configure.sh -w ./ -q "C:\Program Files\qemu\qemu-system-i386.exe" --wsl
 ```
-It will ask for sudo permission beacause it needs to install the cross complier to `/opt/` directory.
-Just type the password that you set when setting up a user in WSL.
+It might ask for sudo permission beacause it needs to install the cross complier to `/opt/` directory, in that case just type the password that you set when setting up a user in WSL.